PhilippeR26/Starknet-WalletAccount/doc/migrateToGetStarknetV4.md

 response : boolean
 ```
 ### Behavior :
+- Starknet is implemented in 2 networks : Mainnet (SN_MAINNET) & Testnet (SN_SEPOLIA).
+Nevertheless, some Devnets, or some layer 3 networks, used by DAPPs, have to be accessed by the Wallet.
 - The wallet opens a window to ask if the user agree to add this network in the wallet.
 If agreed, returns `true`.

 ![](../Images/addNetwork.png)